 Field-hunting tip

-Look in epithermal hydrothermal veins country — that is the host setting where nevskite typically forms.
+Look in epithermal hydrothermal veins country, the host setting where nevskite typically forms.
 If you start seeing bismuth, gold, chalcopyrite in float, you are in the right ground.
 Field specimens usually show a anhedral grains habit, so train your eye for that shape before scanning the outcrop.